jesperkristensen58/ERC20TokenModified/README.md

 A modified ERC20 Token!
 Based on the OpenZeppelin Standard.

-Our first mission here is to extend OpenZeppelin's ERC20 contract.
+We are going to implemented multiple changes to the ERC20 contract to create a custom Token.

 You must extend the OpenZeppelin ERC20 implementation.
 You will may need to override some of the internal functions to achieve the specified functionality.